DeepVoxel/deep-voxel-backend/README.md

-# backend
+# Inference and 3D model backend
-Backend for real-time inference